denoland/manual/references/contributing.md

 1. Run `deno lint` - this will check TypeScript code for common mistakes and errors.

+## Submitting a PR to [`denoland/manual`](https://github.com/denoland/manual)

+If you are submitting a PR to this manual, make sure that all imports of the standard library have the numeric version replaced with "$STD_VERSION".

+For the latest version go [here](https://deno.land/std@0.154.0/version.ts).

 ## Documenting APIs

 It is important to document all public APIs and we want to do that inline with